 by writing a short story, a poem or a song inspired by it

 This is now closed.

 Go to Stories inspired by street art to read the submissions.
 Follow the Artwork Details link at the bottom of each story to learn more about the artist and locate it in Christchurch using Watch This Space map.

 Open to all ages, to professional or budding writers and from New Zealand residents to visitors from here and overseas.
 Submit your work individually or collectively, in English or in your own language.

-- Explore and discover Christchurch’s street art with family and friends or by yourself by creating your own itinerary using the interactive Watch This Space map and the upcoming Plain Sight app (available from mid-May) or book a guided tour and have an expert tell you everything about it.
+- Explore and discover Christchurch’s street art with family and friends or by yourself.
+Create your own itinerary using the interactive Watch This Space map, the AR Plain Sight app or book a guided tour and have an expert guide you.

-- Once you find an inspiring mural note down the exact location and take a picture of you in front of it (you will need to send this picture when submitting your work) and start writing!
+- Once you find your inspirational mural, note down the exact location and take your ‘selfie’ in front of it (you will need this picture when submitting your work).

 - The Paint n’ Pen Creative Writing Programme is open to all ages.